shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 ===========================================

-Back at the castle, Emperor Galya was watching the party through the astral plane.
+Back at the castle, Emperor Galaya was watching the party through the astral plane.
 “I bet they all suck at sucking dick.
 Except for that Larkwren guy.
 He’s probably really good.”
 Then he jacks off to the thought of Larkwren sucking his dick.
 “Yeah, I bet he’s really good…” He watched the party continue through the corridor on his simulacrum.

 # Chapter 2 – Exploding Zombies